-As today is World Mental Health Day, we wanted to talk about wellbeing; what elements contribute to your wellbeing and some ways it can be improved.
+On Monday 10th October it is World Mental Health Day so we thought it would be fitting to talk about wellbeing; what elements contribute to your wellbeing and some ways it can be improved.

 At FMB, we often talk about wellbeing, both with our clients and our staff and most of our events are linked with improving our wellbeing in one way or another:-